Swadhesh/Handcricket/README.md

 # Handcricket
- This repository consists of the traditional handcrciket game played in our childhood.
+ This repository consists of the traditional handcricket game played in our childhood.

 It's a two player game where the alternate being a batsman and a bowler.
 Who decides to do what is initially determined by a toss.